-- 1. This is an introductory course in the use of word processing features that is a requirement in several degree programs or can be used to satisfy a CAPS elective or an unrestricted elective credit. - 2.
-Students may not receive credit for both CAPS 105 and CAPS 111 toward their degree program.
+1. This is an introductory course in the use of an electronic spreadsheet that is required in several degree programs or can be used to satisfy a CAPS elective or an unrestricted elective.

 III.
 Student Learning Outcomes

 Upon successful completion of this course, students will be able to: